A lot can change in six months when you’re in the right role in a supportive workplace. Just ask Brett.

 Looking for Brett’s next role, EPIC thought Cutting Edge Cabinets could be a good match.

 Cutting Edge Cabinets has been building kitchens on the Sunshine Coast since 2003.
 Around 12 months ago, they moved into their current, custom build premises at Bell’s Creek near Caloundra.

 The company produces a huge 60-70 kitchens a month, which equates to 3-5 per day.

-After moving into their new premises last year, General Manager Alan Ball was looking for a general hand and placed an ad on Seek.
+After moving into their new premises last year, General Manager Alan Bull was looking for a general hand and placed an ad on Seek.